elec548/elec548.github.io/syllabus.md

 ## Grading:
 Class grade will be based on homework assignments and the final project.
 You are welcome to work on homework in groups.
-However, for 1 assignments of your choice (not including the first), you must be responsible for a significant majority of the content and include a statement to that effect.
-Students enrolled in 483 may work on their final projects in groups, but students enrolled in 548 are expected to work on them independently.
+Students enrolled in 483 may work on their final projects in groups, but students enrolled in 548 are expected to work on them independently. **NOTE: The grading may be updated over the course of the semester.**

   + 6-8 ~weekly homework assignments (70%)
   + final project (30%) (students enrolled in 483 may do final project as a team)